Learn the Lingo

 Study Buddies

-This is an app designed to allow students to connect with other students in their class to create a study group.
+An app designed to allow students to connect with other students in their class to create a study group.

 Syllabus